RobertGogol/BLTouch-Ender3-firmware-for-DUMMMIES/README.md

 - [BLtouch v3.1](https://www.antclabs.com) (genuine) mounted with popular 3d printed [mount](https://www.thingiverse.com/thing:3003725) from thingiverse, or my [simplification](https://www.thingiverse.com/thing:4097908) of it.

-1.Copy file firmware.bin to microSD card
+1. Copy file firmware.bin to microSD card
-2.Turn OFF Ender3 and stick card into slot
+2. Turn OFF Ender3 and stick card into slot
-3.Turn ON Ender3 - it will upgrade firmware by itself, nothing to select or confirm by user
+3. Turn ON Ender3 - it will upgrade firmware by itself, nothing to select or confirm by user
-4.Remove microSD card from Ender3 and put it into PC.
+4. Remove microSD card from Ender3 and put it into PC.
 If file extension is changed by printer from "firmware.bin" to "firmware.cur", it means that this binary file is your CURrent firmware, already uploaded by Ender 3 into its mainboard.

 THATS ALL

 Next proceed as follows:
 WARNING!!!!!!!
 Before anything, check if your BL touch is able to stop Z-AXIS instead of standard switch=Z-STOP!!!!
 To check it:
-1.Do MOVE Z-AXIS something about 15cm (150mm) above the bed
+1. Do MOVE Z-AXIS something about 15cm (150mm) above the bed
-2.Select AUTO HOME - after reseting X and Y axis, and traveling carriage above the middle of heated bed:
+2. Select AUTO HOME - after reseting X and Y axis, and traveling carriage above the middle of heated bed:
 - Ender will start lower Z-Axis (hot end will stard move down)
 - BLTouch will turn on small blue led instead of red glow, and deploy sensing probe down